mohameddaoud2001/bostonhousepricing/README.md

    - **Future Actions**:
      - Will create a front-end interface (likely a simple web form) for users to input data.
      - Will deploy the machine learning model in a web application using Docker and Heroku.

----

-This document serves as a comprehensive tutorial, starting from the dataset and model creation to deployment in a production environment.
-Each section builds upon the previous one, guiding you through the process of creating a complete machine learning project.

-Let me know if you need further details on any specific section or process!